Phyllis Conway transcribed these excerpts from official Board of Trustees Secretary’s Records.

 In 1981 an organ was donated to us from Trinity Church in Oak Bluffs.

 In 1982 The Board once more discussed selling the parsonage, but the heirs of the original donors, Tilton, Adams and Mayhew, did not wish it sold.
-We also learned that any Church Parsonage as well as the church are property of the Methodist Conference of S. N. Eng. and proceeds of a sale must go to them.

 In Oct 1982 The United Methodist Church members held a meeting to discuss Chilmark’s continuing to have a pastor living in our parsonage.
 The building would need renovation.
 The Parish of which we are a part and the District Superintendent must approve.